TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/MH-CD42/Portable Emergency Light/README.md

 ### USB Extension Cable

-To conveniently charge the emergency light externally, I put together a USB-C extension cable:
+To conveniently charge the emergency light externally, I put together a USB-C extension cable that connects to a water-proof female USB-C connector externally, and a male USB-C connector internally.

 <img src="images/comet_haensch_emergency_externalusb_t.webp" width="100%" height="100%" />

-A water-proof USB-C connector (4 wires) was soldered to a **male** USB-C connector.
+The water-proof USB-C connector (4 wires) was soldered to a **male** USB-C connector.
 I connected **V**, **D+**, **D-**, and **G**.

+**Note:** With **two**-wire connectors, you can no longer charge via modern USB PD (power delivery) chargers since these require the two additional data lines.

 <img src="images/comet_haensch_emergency_externalusbsolder_t.webp" width="70%" height="70%" />

 In the end, the cable can be conveniently mounted in the housing.
-The added **male** USB-C connector fits through the mounting hole:
+The added **male** USB-C connector fits through the mounting hole and later plugs into the MH-CD42 charger input:

 <img src="images/comet_haensch_emergency_usbextension_t.webp" width="70%" height="70%" />

-Just make sure you use one of the affordable generic USB wire testers to test your soldering before you mount the cable.
+Verify your soldering job with one of the affordable generic USB wire testers before you mount the cable.

 <img src="images/comet_haensch_emergency__cabletest_t.webp" width="70%" height="70%" />